 Brilliant Mindfulness offers some helpful resources for teachers to help TO be more mindful in the day.
 They recommend the best activities should include times for:

-- Mindful seated breathing – focusing your breath on your nose, your chest or your abdomen (wherever you notice it most in your body)
+- Mindful seated breathing – focusing your breath on your nose, your chest, or your abdomen (wherever you notice it most in your body)

-- Mindful listening
+- Mindful listening with nonjudgmental awareness

 - A body scan practice